-From 2014 onwards, the bottom up estimate for diesel in the DCE non road emission model exceed the diesel fuel sales reported by the DEA under the categories: agriculture and forestry, market gardening, building and construction, industry, and the residual part of diesel not being used for heating in private houses (as estimated by DCE).
+In 2014, 2015 and 2017, the bottom up estimate for diesel in the DCE non road emission model exceed the diesel fuel sales reported by the DEA under the categories: agriculture and forestry, market gardening, building and construction, industry, and the residual part of diesel not being used for heating in private houses (as estimated by DCE).
 For these years, the fuel consumption and emission estimates for diesel machinery in the Danish non road model (agriculture, forestry, industry, commercial/institutional) are scaled down accordingly, to keep the national fuel balance.